 Registration Instructions: Log on to the CITI training at https://www.citiprogram.org.
 Once on the CITI web site, a new user can register for a username and password.
 Once registered and logged in, click on the “new users” section and answer the questions.

 The RCO is responsible for fielding questions, comments, and suggestions from the university research community regarding CITI training.
 Please contact Kay Leger in the Research Compliance Office if you have any questions regarding the program or the courses at 504.988.1147 or firstname.lastname@example.org.

 Responsible Conduct of Research Seminar Series (INTD-6010-01, CRN 83436): Each year, the Office of Research Compliance shall coordinate a seminar series led by faculty members covering RCR topics.
-The next RCR seminar series will occur in the Fall 2018 semester.
-Training seminar topics shall include:
+The next RCR seminar series will occur in the Fall 2019 semester.
+Training seminar topics will include:

 Additionally, the RCO shall be available to coordinate further RCR seminars as requested by the research community and to answer questions regarding research processes at Tulane.
 Please contact the office at 504.988.1147 or email@example.com to request seminars or submit questions.